rabbah/nimbella-cli/doc/README.md

 We’ll describe each type and show how they differ and how they can be used for comparison.

-Note that the local audit trail is not available when you deploy from Github.
-Even if you have a local clone of the Github repository, the deployer does not know this and does not get involved in Github synchronization.
+Note that the local audit trail is not available when you deploy from GitHub.
+Even if you have a local clone of the GitHub repository, the deployer does not know this and does not get involved in GitHub synchronization.

 #### Annotations for actions and packages deployed to your namespace